Authentic Lessons for 21st Century Learning

 Materials List

-• Makerspace Activity Ideas (digital; create a forced copy link for participants to have after the session)
+• Makerspace Activity Ideas (digital; provide a copy for participants to have after the session)

 • Surplus art/office supplies for Maker challenge